All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 Opposition:

-Earth crosses the line in between our Sun and another body farther away from our Sun.
-By definition inner planets (Mercury and Venus) can never be at opposition.
+Earth crosses the line between our Sun and another body farther away from our Sun.
+By definition, inner planets (Mercury and Venus) can never be at opposition.
 When this alignment occurs with the outer planets, they are also said to be at their closest approach to Earth.
-For bodies that are not on the same plane as Earth and our Sun (Earth's Moon, comets, Pluto and other asteroids), the true closest approach to Earth can often be even closer than when that body is at opposition.
+For bodies that are not on the same plane as Earth and our Sun (Earth's Moon, comets, Pluto and other asteroids, etc.), the true closest approach to Earth can often be even closer than when that body is at opposition.

 Q: Whew!
-I didn't come here to learning anything.
+I didn't come here to learn anything.
 I was just trying to pick a great night.
 But since I made it this far... what the hell is a Lunar Eclipse then?!

 PLAN HERE, BOOK THERE:

-...because this page is NOT where you book...
-You'd be surprised how many people don't read this part.
+...because this page is NOT where you book!
+You'd be surprised how many people don't read those instructions.

-If you found this page you are the kind of person that seeks out the best.
+If you found this page you are the kind of person who seeks out the best.
 You might also be a seeker of explanations -- if so keep reading.
-But if you are just the kind of person who accepts advice unquestioningly, than you can save yourself a few minutes and avoid learning anything interesting by JUST matching-up the color coded headings with colored text in the calendar below.
+But if you are just the kind of person who accepts advice unquestioningly, than you can save yourself a few minutes and avoid learning anything interesting by JUST matching up the color-coded headings with colored text in the calendar below.

 BEST SEASON OF THE YEAR: